Swedish MFA on Twitter

 Sweden in the UN Security Council

-On 28 June this year, Sweden was elected by a wide margin as a non-permanent member of the UN Security Council for the 2017–2018 term.
+On 28 June last year, Sweden was elected by a wide margin as a non-permanent member of the UN Security Council for the 2017–2018 term.
 In 2017 Sweden will take its seat on the Security Council with the five permanent members – China, France, Great Britain, Russia and the United States – and the nine other non-permanent members.
 Sweden will hold the presidency of the Security Council in January 2017, the first month of its two-year term.

 Keyboard navigation in the search filter is done by using a combination of the TAB, ENTER, and ARROW keys.
 Start by pressing the TAB key to enter the filter module.
 Use the arrow keys to move between tabs.
 To select a desired tab, use the TAB key.